mac-stat212/project-template/README.md

 ## Publish on GitHub Pages

 To publish the Quarto book on GitHub Pages there are two approaches: manual (easy) or automatic (more involved).
+For further details and comparison between these two approaches and other, see [this GSheet](https://docs.google.com/spreadsheets/d/1efz-KlHgNicp8T8Kzt5ELlX6i0pvwFerosTHLgGwW_Y/preview)

 ### Manual Approach